-Loans to group companies and loans receivable are recognised when the Group becomes a party to the contractual provisions of the loan.
+Loans to group companies are recognised when the Group becomes a party to the contractual provisions of the loan.
 The loans are measured, at initial recognition, at fair value plus transaction costs, if any.

 They are subsequently measured at amortised cost.